GuySartorelli/stripecon-preview-beyond-docs/README.md

 ## Stretch goals

+- Add lots of nice documentation in the code (phpdocs mostly) to help people navigate the examples
 - Make the demonstrations look nice (theming)
 - have some miniature set of slides (or even just an opening presentation page) inside the app
   - Who I am